|14 Apr - 23 Apr|

-This trip focuses on the southwest of the DPRK, the most developed and accessible part of the country.
-We kickstart the adventure with two full days of sightseeing in Pyongyang, with our time in this captivating capital coinciding with events for Chosun Children’s Union Foundation Day—an important date for all children in the country.
-Leaving Pyongyang head north, visiting Pyongsong and passing through the lesser visited city of Anju before enjoying two nights in the beautiful Mt.
-Myohyang region.
-From the mountains we then head as far south as possible and spend two nights in Kaesong, where sightseeing will include a visit to the DMZ and Panmunjom.
-Returning to Pyongyang via backroads to take in Sariwon, Sinchon and the West Sea Barrage, enjoy a final full day of sightseeing in the capital before this whistle-stop tour sadly comes to an end.
+This in-depth, nine night tour of North Korea focuses on the south west of the DPRK, the most developed and accessible part of the country.
+We kickstart the adventure with two full days of sightseeing in Pyongyang.
+Our time in this captivating capital has been planned to coincide with a major national holiday: the anniversary of the birth of President Kim II Sung.
+Once we finish in Pyongyang, we head north to the beautiful Mt.
+Myohyang region for a two night stay.
+From the mountains head as far south as possible, via the lesser visited city of Anju, to spend two nights in Kaesong, where sightseeing will include a visit to the DMZ and Panmunjom.
+Make the most of the journey back to Pyongyang, as we travel via backroads to see Sariwon, Sinchon and the West Sea Barrage.
+Enjoy a final full day of sightseeing in the capital before this introductory tour sadly comes to an end.

 This small group tour will operate for a minimum of 2 and a maximum of just 12 persons.

 This morning make your own way to Beijing Capital Airport, Terminal 2, to depart on the Air Koryo flight to Pyongyang.
 The short flight will bring you into Pyongyang around the late afternoon.
 On arrival, meet with your Korean guides and driver.
 After passing through immigration and customs, head into the city centre to visit the Benevolence Bar (or similar) for a drink or two (at your own expense) and make the most of the opportunity to chat with your guides and get a quick insight into plans for the next few days.
 After a welcome dinner in the Arirang Restaurant, transfer to the Yanggakdo Hotel and check in for a three night stay.
 (Snack On Flight/D)